AnarchoTechNYC/ansible-role-iptables/README.md

 The default configuration of the kernel's packet filtering tables for the Internet Protocol version 4 and version 6 network stacks are defined by the `ipv4_tables` and `ipv6_tables` dictionaries, respectively.
 However, [those variables mimic the structure of the IP filtering tables themselves](#advanced-firewall-configuration), which is harder to remember and more cumbersome to work with.

 Most of the time, users simply want a firewall that blocks every incoming packet, except for ones destined for a few chosen ports.
 For this reason, this role provides a convenience variable, `iptables_open_ports`, which is simply a list of rules that are appended to the `filter` table's `INPUT` chain.
-For example, to open port `5353` and `80` (for HTTP, aka.
+For example, to open port `5353` (for mDNS) and `80` (for HTTP, aka.
 Web traffic):

 ```yml
 iptables_open_ports:
   - destination_port: 5353 # Can use a port number,
   - destination_port: http # or a service name in `/etc/services`.
 ```

-By default, this role blocks all incoming connections except for port `22`.
-If you want to open a second port, you must define it in the `iptables_open_ports` list.
-You can restrict a given

 You can restrict port you open to a given protocol: